rsmuc/health_monitoring_plugins/doc/check_snmp_apc_ups/README.md

 ---

 Check state of a Schneider APC UPS:
-The plugin checks various characteristics of an Eaton UPS.
+The plugin checks various characteristics of an APC UPS.
 It gets an SNMP value according to the defined check type and compares the returned value against the set thresholds.

 Checkable values: